What should I study at uni for a career in the emergency services?

 Students on full-time courses in paramedic science are not eligible for financial support from the NHS student bursary scheme, which provides means-tested grants and pays tuition fees for students on approved courses in medicine, dentistry and healthcare.
 However, the NHS has local funding arrangements for paramedic science students with some universities.
 You can find out whether funding is available for the courses you are interested in by contacting universities directly.

-If you apply to the police as a graduate, you are likely to need a 2.1 honours degree to succeed, so if this is your plan, make sure you choose a subject you can do well in.
 You might be interested in subjects such as law, criminology or sociology, but as long as you meet the criteria, your choice of course won’t make a difference to your chance of success.
 There are also some specific policing degrees available, though these do not guarantee entry to the force.

 You don’t need to be a graduate to become a firefighter, so if you’re planning to go to university and want to join the fire and rescue service afterwards, you don’t need to take account of any recruitment requirements when choosing your course.